ZeeshanAhmed92/Multimodal_RAG_On_World_Bank_Funds_Reports/markdowns/2022TrustFundAnnualReports.md

 **Image 1 OCR + Description:**
 ```
 **Image Description:**
-The image shows two large, heavily damaged apartment buildings with visible fire and smoke damage.
-The buildings appear to be abandoned or severely ruined, with many windows missing or broken.
-The structures are on either side of a gap leading to a distant view of greenery and a small pile of debris.
+The image shows a scene of urban devastation featuring two tall apartment buildings that are severely damaged, likely from warfare or a major disaster.
+The buildings have multiple broken windows and charred walls, indicating fire damage.
+Both buildings are split by a clear gap in the middle, emphasizing the extent of structural destruction.

-In the foreground, there is a paved sidewalk bordered by a strip of grass with shrubs and small trees.
-Two people are walking along the sidewalk, carrying bags, seemingly passing through the area.
+In the foreground, there is a sidewalk with two people walking side by side carrying bags, suggesting daily life activities continuing despite the surroundings.
+The walkway is bordered by patches of greenery, including several small trees and bushes, which add some contrast to the otherwise bleak environment.

-On the left building, there is a yellow sign attached to a balcony that reads: "Authorities hear us".

-The overall tone of the image evokes a sense of devastation and recovery, likely symbolizing the aftermath of conflict or disaster and the ongoing human experience around it.
-This makes it relevant for an annual development report focusing on reconstruction, resilience, or post-crisis recovery themes.
+A small visible detail on the left building is a yellow banner or sign hanging, though the text on it is difficult to fully discern.
+The overall atmosphere of the image juxtaposes destruction with everyday human resilience.

+There is no visible overlay text or caption on the image itself.
+The composition and key elements serve to illustrate the impact of conflict or disaster on urban infrastructure and the persistence of civilian life amidst it.
 ```
 ![Image 1](images/2022TrustFundAnnualReports_p15_img1.png)

 **Image 2 OCR + Description:**
 ```
 **Image Description:**
-The image shows a simple graphic of a page corner being curled upward from the bottom right.
-The background of the image is black, and the page itself is white with a slight shadow effect to show the curl.
-There are no other elements or text visible on the page or in the image.

-This image likely symbolizes turning a new page or revealing new information, which fits well with the theme of an annual development report.
+The image depicts a single page being turned, revealing the back side of the page.
+The visible part shows a curled corner at the top right, suggesting the action of flipping the page.
+The page itself is blank, with no text or graphical elements visible on either the front or back side.
+The background surrounding the page is solid black, making the white page stand out prominently.
+This image symbolizes the concept of moving forward, progress, or unveiling new information, fitting for an annual development report.
 ```
 ![Image 2](images/2022TrustFundAnnualReports_p15_img2.png)